 It's not so bad to be different.

-When I was 16, my step-mother told me that thinking I was different was a bad thing and I should really stop thinking that I was so different from everyone else.
+When I was 16, my step-mother told me that thinking I was different was a bad thing and I should really stop.
 What she didn't understand was that I didn't think I was different as in "better", but that I saw things in a unique way and interpreted life from my own point of view.
 I didn't want to be like everyone else.
 I wanted to be an original, totally myself, not some clone within my culture.

 As I got older and got into advertising and marketing, I could see that being unique was a good thing, especially if it was sincere.
 And if it was unique and done right, it could have a huge impact on the market.
 If it wasn't, then it felt like a sort of manipulation (to me) and I rejected it.

 We live in a world that is constantly calling us to conform.
-It is demanded of us from every side and it requires great strength to maintain your own self and your own integrity and not give in to how "they" think, how "they" dress, how "they" carry on in life, how "they" do relationships and everything else.
-The world demands that we conform.
-I reject that thought.
+It is demanded of us from every side, and it requires great strength to maintain your own self and integrity and not give in to how "they" think, how "they" dress, how "they" carry on in life, how "they" do relationships and everything else.
+I reject the idea that we must conform.

 Music is a perfect example of how derivative our culture has become.
 We have a lot of female vocalists who all sing pretty much the same kind of music.
 We have bands that, after a while, all sound like each other.
 Books are the same.
 TV is no different in many quarters.

-Finding your own uniqueness or the uniqueness of your company is not easy.
-When I opened Bright, I had to really think about what was original about me and what it is that I do differently from the average marketing agency and how I might use that to really help small businesses.
+Finding the uniqueness of your company is not easy.
+When I opened my business, I had to really think about what was original about me and what it is that I do differently from the average marketing agency and how I might use that to really help small businesses.

 I don't want to be like anyone else out there.
 I don't want my website to look like any typical marketing website.
 I don't want my own marketing materials to represent anything other than who I am.
 I want all that to exude who I am, what I represent, what I value, and what I seek.
 And I want it to be unique enough to stand out as something different, and I want it immediately noticeable.